Inclusiveness: Building Stronger Connections

 Tools for Anti-Racist Teaching

-In this four-part webinar series, educators explore tools for anti-racist teaching and consider the ways in which we can use media and media literacy to deepen our understanding of systemic racism.
+In this eight-part webinar series, educators explore tools for anti-racist teaching and consider the ways in which we can use media and media literacy to deepen our understanding of systemic racism.
 Wherever you are in your social justice journey, this series is designed to introduce you to curated anti-racism resources, support your own learnings of anti-Black racism, help you discover innovative ways to integrate media into inclusive teaching practices, and show you how to amplify your Black students' voices and experiences.
 PBS Learning Media.

 Cultural Competence Check-Ins